alexbosy/spring-webflux-data-jdbc-demo/HELP.md

 docker-compose up
 ```

-Then in another shell run the application using gradle wrapper:
+Then in another terminal run the application using gradle wrapper:

 ```
 ./gradlew bootRun